 - 1. Describe the process for developing the district's five-year plan.
 Who was involved in its creation, and how was community input solicited and incorporated? - Evaluation Criteria: The plan shows clear evidence of soliciting input from a wide variety of stakeholders and incorporating community input. - 2.
 What are the district's goals and objectives over the next five years? - Evaluation Criteria: The district's goals further the goals of the State program and address identified needs of the district and its constituents. - 3.
-What strategies will the management entity employ to meet the goals and objectives above?
-Complete the chart below, listing strategies the district's management entity will employ to meet the district's goals, the activities, projects, or programs that align with each strategy and the ways that each strategy aligns with the district's goals and helps meet the designation program's goals.
-Outline the expected timeline for the strategy and anticipated outcomes?
+Complete the chart below listing strategies the management entity will employ to support the district's goals and objective as outlined in the previous question.
+For each strategy, describe: (1) activities, projects, or programs that align with the strategy; (2) how this strategy addresses the district's goals and objectives; (3) how this strategy addresses the A&E District Program's goals; and (4) the expected timeline for the strategy and anticipated outcomes.